GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Glossary.md

 ## attribute

 A type of facet that records multiple independent string values.
 Attributes allow for arbitrary text entries associated with a component.

+## authentication

+The process of verifying the identity ownership (e.g. user or service).

+## authorisation

+The process of determining what actions an identity can perform on a resource.

 ## canCreate